 3. No-fault termination:

 These Terms will continue for the period covered by the Access Fee paid or payable under clause 3.1.
 At the end of each billing period these Terms will automatically continue for another period of the same duration as that period, provided You continue to pay the prescribed Access Fee in accordance with the Fee Schedule, unless either party terminates these Terms by giving at least one month’s advance written notice ahead of the end of the billing period.
-If You elect to terminate these Terms by providing one month's’ advance written notice, You shall be liable to pay all relevant Access Fees as per the Fee Schedule up to the end of the last billing period covered by the Fee Schedule.
+If You elect to terminate these Terms by providing one month’s’ advance written notice, You shall be liable to pay all relevant Access Fees as per the Fee Schedule up to the end of the last billing period covered by the Fee Schedule.
 Should a Fee Schedule not have been issued, and Your subscription be a monthly rolling one, You shall be liable to pay pro-rata up to the end of the notice period that You have provided.

 1. breach any of these Terms and do not remedy the breach within 14 days after receiving notice of the breach if the breach is capable of being remedied;

 2. breach any of these Terms and the breach is not capable of being remedied (which includes (without limitation) any breach of clause 3.4 or any payment of Access Fees that are not paid in full in accordance with the requirements set out in the Fee Schedule); or